yikaiyang/SS22-Knowledge-Graph/README.md

 *Modified Ontology used in this exercise submission*

 ### 2.1.
 Modelling Time
-Due to the time-dependent nature of the data, especially in the transportation domain where the traffic situation is highly dynamic and based on the time of observation, time must be modelled or represented in the knowledge graph.
+Due to the time-dependent nature of the data, especially in the transportation domain where the traffic situation is highly dynamic and changes based on the time of observation, time must be modelled or represented in the knowledge graph.
 The authors applied a method similarly to the Time-Tree model to the Neo4J database by introducing vertices representing the hour and minute values and connecting all entities associated with that time using edges.
 However, the modelling method used by the study authors raises some concerns.

-The construction using this method can be done in following ways (which one the study authors were using is unclear):
+The construction using this method can be done in the following ways (which one the study authors were using is unclear):

 1) Method 1: Creation of date and time vertices only once, so that there are no duplicates of a timestamp in the entire knowledge graph, and create relationships between the entities associated with the timestamp.
 However, by using this approach, the information of the initial relationship chain between entities is lost, since now all entities associated with a specific time are also in relation to each other.
 <br/> <br/>